theupdateframework/pep-maximum-security-model/README.rst

-4. All targets of the recently-claimed and unclaimed roles SHOULD be compared with the last known good consistent snapshot where none of the timestamp, snapshot, recently-claimed or unclaimed keys were known to have been compromised.
-Added, updated or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot MAY be restored to their previous versions.
+4. All targets of the recently-claimed and unclaimed roles SHOULD be compared with the last known good consistent snapshot where none of the timestamp, snapshot, recently-claimed, or unclaimed keys were known to have been compromised.
+Added, updated, or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot MAY be restored to their previous versions.
 After ensuring the integrity of all unclaimed targets, the unclaimed metadata MUST be regenerated.

-5. The recently-claimed and unclaimed metadata MUST have their version numbers incremented, expiry times suitably extended and signatures renewed.
+5. The recently-claimed and unclaimed metadata MUST have their version numbers incremented, expiry times suitably extended, and signatures renewed.

 6. A new timestamped consistent snapshot MUST be issued.